You must complete your safety training within 3 months of the Limited Certificate being issued or completed before applying for a Registration Class.

 This training is designed to prepare you for the workplace and keep you safe; it should be equivalent to appropriate unit standards.
 The actual unit standards are required if you are completing a New Zealand Certificate in Electrical Engineering.

 - Safe Working practices = either 29465 or 30658

 - Testing for safety = either 15852 or 30657

 - First Aid and CPR = 6401 and 6402

 Trainees working in high voltage should do the following unit standards – 28020, 18038, 10507, 6401 and 6402.

-Once completed any refresher of this training can be a Competence Programme (appropriate to your trainee class).
-Renewal of your safety training should be done at least every 2 years and must be current when you apply for registration.
+Once completed, any further safety training courses carried out for a Practising Licence application need to be a Competence Programme (appropriate to your trainee class).
+Renewal of your Competence Programme should be done at least every 2 years and must be current when you apply for registration.

 As training must be completed within three months of issuing your certificate, we advise planning your safety training early, as training does not happen regularly in many areas such as rural New Zealand.

 Safety training and Competence Programmes must be provided by a training provider and their programme approved by the Board.